 - 1. A joint committee will be convened to update the requirements in the sick leave exchange program. - 2.
-A joint committee will be convened to examine the possibility of a separate salary lane for occupational therapists and physical therapists. - 3.
-A joint committee will be convened to recommend additional positions, increases to stipends, and procedural language that may be added to Article 15 by mutual agreement of both the EACC and the Board.
-The joint committee will address the process by which the Board determines the number of positions necessary in order to have any extracurricular athletic, fine arts, or academic position listed in the Extra Duty Pay schedule and will make recommendations concerning that process, taking into account the need for adequate student supervision and safety. - 4.
-A joint committee will be convened to examine special education workload issues. - 5.
-A joint committee will be convened to make recommendations on effective, pertinent, staff development for certificated employees. - 6.
+A joint EPED Committee will convene in FY 2020 and FY 2021 to recommend improvements to the language that may be added to Article 16 by mutual agreement of both the EACC and the Board (as also described in Article 16): - review categories and positions of each EPED position and consider job responsibilities and time commitment required for the position - consider increases to stipends to be commensurate with the responsibility of the work - create job descriptions for all negotiated EPED positions. - develop a process for members to request additional positions to be considered for negotiations - address the process by which the Board determines the number of positions necessary to have any extracurricular athletic, fine arts, or academic positions at each school and make recommendations concerning that process, considering the need for adequate student supervision and safety. - determine an appropriate EPED stipend for certificated bargaining unit members who work CCPS athletic events and activities - consider and develop a fair and reasonable evaluation process for EPED positions - 3.
+A joint committee will be convened to examine special education workload issues. - 4.
+A joint committee will be convened to make recommendations on effective, pertinent, staff development for certificated employees. - 5.
 A joint committee will be convened to discuss insurance with the goal of reducing premium costs paid by the employee and the Board.
 Agreed upon changes will be recommended by the joint committee to the bargaining teams for possible inclusion in the negotiated agreement.
 The committee will also review savings generated by the prescription coverage change.
-Any savings generated by insurance changes will be used to enrich or lower the cost of the plans. - 7.
-A Unit II and JROTC Joint Study Committee on Salary will meet to make recommendations for FY2020.
+Any savings generated by insurance changes will be used to enrich or lower the cost of the plans.